Skip to main content

 In Europe, the European Union (EU) Restriction of Hazardous Substances Directive (RoHS) is the most widespread regulation dedicated to hazardous substances in EEE.

-Earning and maintaining compliance under EU RoHS requires dedicated resources, due diligence and a robust understanding of the requirements in each market.
+Earning and maintaining compliance under EU RoHS requires dedicated resources, diligence and a robust understanding of the requirements in each market.

-Understand RoHS basic restrictions and requirements
+Understanding RoHS basic restrictions and requirements

 The original EU RoHS, Directive 2002/95/EC, was first published by the European Union in 2002.
 This Directive restricted the use of six hazardous materials found in electrical and electronic products: lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE).